studersi/test-4/Tutorial-04-README.md

 *%{UNIQUE_ID}e* is a very helpful value.
 A unique ID is created on the server for every request.
 When we output this value on an error page for instance, then a request in the log file can be easily identified using a screenshot, and ideally the entire session can be reproduced on the basis of the user tracking cookies.

 Now come two values made available by *mod_ssl*.
-The encryption module provides the log module values in it own name space, indicated by _x_.
+The encryption module provides the log module values in its own name space, indicated by _x_.
 The individual values are explained in the *mod_ssl* documentation.
 For the operation of a server the protocol and encryption used are of primary interest.
 These two values, referenced by *%{SSL_PROTOCOL}x* and *%{SSL_CIPHER}x* help us get an overview of encryption use.
 Sooner or later there will come a time when we have to disable the _TLSv1_ protocol.
 But first we want to be certain that is it no longer playing a significant role in practice.
 The log file will help us do that.
 It is similar to the encryption algorithm that tells us about the _ciphers_ actually being used and helps us make a statement about which ciphers are no longer being used.
 The information is important.
 If, for example, vulnerabilities in individual versions of protocols or individual encryption methods become known, then we can assess the effect of our measures by referring to the log file.
 The following statement in spring 2015 was worth its weight in gold: “Immediately disabling the SSLv3 protocol as a reaction to the POODLE vulnerability will cause an error in approx. 0.8% of requests.
 Extrapolated to our customer base, xx number of customers will be impacted."
 Based on these numbers, the risk and the effect of the measures were predictable.

 _%I_ and _%O_ are used to define the values used by the _Logio_ module.
 It is the total number of bytes in the request and the total number of bytes in the response.
 We are already familiar with _%b_ for the total number of bytes in the response body. _%O_ is a bit more precise here and helps us recognize when the request or its response violates size limits.